Roommate Rent Split by Room Size Calculator

 How does splitting rent by room size work?

-Should common areas be included when splitting rent by room size?
+Should common areas be included in the calculation?